-Save the SMRT
+Save the SMRT UPDATED

 At the September 8 La Crosse County Board planning meeting, the County Administrator recommended ending the four-county Scenic Mississippi Regional Transit service at the end of 2025 citing low ridership and a budget deficit.

-IF YOU CAN, PLEASE COME TO AND SPEAK AT THE
+IF YOU CAN, PLEASE COME TO AND SPEAK at the

-Budget Hearing at 5 p.m.
+MONDAY NOVEMBER 10 Budget Hearing at 5 p.m. (arrive by 4:30 to sign in)

 (full board will be there)